marixko/academia-hugo/content/authors/admin/_index.md

   url: "https://on.br/"

 # Short bio (displayed in user profile at end of posts)
-bio: Postdoctoral Researcher in Cosmology | PhD in Astronony | BSc in Astronomy and Statistics
+bio: Technology Specialist at ON/MCTI | PhD in Astronony | BSc in Astronomy and Statistics

 # Should the user's education and interests be displayed?
 display_education: true